tjcrone/nethack/notes.md

 You hear water falling on coins. = vault on level
 You feel like someone is helping you. = scroll of remove curse You are suddenly very hot! = ?? infravision? sensing the presence of monsters?
-Monsters turn to flee. = ??
-You hear a door open. = ??
+Monsters turn to flee. = You have something they don't like | Elbereth You hear a door open. = new monsters enter level?
 You feel a wrenching sensation. = you teleported
 You hear the footsteps of a guard on patrol. = vault on level?
+You feel a mild buzz. = ??

 ## Graffiti